powered by FreeFind

 The Keighley & Worth Valley Railway was opened on June 29th 1968.

-The VCT is staging a special exhibition to mark the 40th anniversary of the reopening.
+Between March and October 2008 VCT staged a special exhibition to mark the 40th anniversary of the reopening.
 Masters of ceremony, Chairman Mr Trevor England & the Mayor of Keighley, Councillor Brian Hudson residing over the proceedings, a couple of sound blokes I thought.
+See the Keighley News article.

 Excursion handbills